ESALP/ESALP-1/README.md

 Project Goals:
 + No C environment, ESALP will be written in Rust (and some Assembler of course)
 + Flexibility
 + **More to come**

 ##Features
-Right now it doesn't do much but... it will soon.
+Right now it doesn't do much but... it will soon!

 Current features:
 + Can print to the VGA buffer (in 255 different colors!)
++ Simple PS/2 keyboard driver
-+ Simple memory allocation (but no deallocation)
++ Simple memory frame allocation (but no deallocation)
 + **More to come**